Hackyabhay007/Driving-Companion/README.md

 - Make your changes and test them thoroughly.
 - Submit a pull request, explaining the changes you have made and why they should be merged.

 Please note that all contributions are subject to review and approval before being merged into the main branch.
+Let's work together to make driving safer and prevent accidents! 🚀🛡️